-within the onshore and offshore sedimentary deposits (Nixon et al., 2016).
-Late Quaternary sediment accumulation in the Gulf of Corinth has been controlled by two factors: the position of the sea-level relative to the Rion Strait sill and alluvial sediment input from rivers.
-When the sea-level fell below the level of the Rion Strait sill (which is today at -62 m), the Gulf was transformed into an isolated system.
-However, when the sea-level was only a few meters above the Rion Strait sill, it remained connected with the Ionian Sea and marine conditions with a high freshwater content prevailed.
-When the sea-level was significantly higher, open marine conditions were restored.
+In the Corinth Rift area, more than 2.5 km of sediments accumulated during the last approximately 5 Ma, recording its complete geological history within the onshore and offshore deposits (Nixon et al., 2016).
+Quaternary sediment accumulation in the GoC has been controlled by the position of the sea level relative to the Rion Strait sill and alluvial sediment input from rivers resulting in alternating marine and lacustrine sediments (e.g., Ori, 1989; Gawthorpe et al., 1994; Rohais et al., 2007; Backert et al., 2010; Palyvos et al., 2010; Leeder et al., 2012; Ford et al., 2013).
+When the sea level fell below the level of the Rion Strait sill, the GoC became isolated.
+However, when the sea level was only a few meters above the Rion Strait sill, it remained connected with the Ionian Sea, characterised by marine conditions together with high input of freshwater conditions.
+When the sea level was significantly higher, open marine conditions were restored.
 Under marine conditions, low gradient (suspended load) deltas, such as those entering the Gulf of Corinth, deposited most of their sediment on the shelf, but supplied lacustrine turbidites by underflow when the Gulf was isolated (e.g., Hemelsdaël et al., 2021; Cullen et al., 2022).
-Steep gradient (bed load) deltas like the Selinous and Vouraikos Rivers of Peloponnesos supply turbidites to the basin floor under both marine and lacustrine conditions, but the importance of mass movement appears greater under lacustrine conditions (Perissoratis et al., 2000).
+Steep gradient (bed load) deltas like the Selinous and Vouraikos Rivers of Peloponnese supply turbidites to the basin floor under both marine and lacustrine conditions, but the importance of mass movement appears greater under lacustrine conditions (Perissoratis et al., 2000).
+Before 400 kilo-annum (ka), the connection of the GoC with the open ocean was mainly from the east, through the Saronic Gulf and the present-day Corinth Isthmus (Collier and Thompson, 1991; Pallikarakis et al., 2019; Gawthorpe et al., 2022).